-After a surprisingly positive experience with Sensate, I was more than happy to be contacted by Apollo Neuro with a request to trial their portable version of this wearable wellness tech.
+After a positive experience with Sensate, I was happy to be contacted by Apollo Neuro with a request to trial their portable version of this wearable wellness tech.
 Instead of simply measuring your biometrics, Sensate and Apollo use touch therapy to train your nervous system to bounce back faster: reducing feelings of anxiety, boosting heart rate variability (HRV), increasing focus, and promoting higher quality sleep.

 While the Sensate is a pebble-shaped device that sits on your sternum, the Apollo is a wearable ankle-strap or wrist-band that uses timed vibrations to improve nervous system regulation in a similar way.
 As opposed to being competitors, both brands harness a positive synergy in their approach to scientific studies and consumer education within an emerging space.

 Originating from research conducted at the University of Pittsburgh, Apollo Neuro’s stress-relieving technology has been tested across thousands of users in the clinic and the real world through six complete clinical trials, with nine more currently underway.
 A holistic approach to managing the symptoms of stress (chronic stimulation of the sympathetic nervous system), devices such as the Apollo may not be able to fix the root causes, but they can make navigating such a process more amenable.